-Zablozki’s has been a neighborhood fixture since 2004, before the Williamsburg gold rush, back when its neighbor, Sweetwater Restaurant, was the punk dive Sweetwater Tavern.
+Zablozki’s has been a neighborhood fixture since 2004, before the Williamsburg gold rush, back when its neighbor, Sweetwater Restaurant, was still the punk dive Sweetwater Tavern.

 Back then, before Zablozki’s moved in, 107 North 6th Street housed a Croatian discotheque called Level X. “It was all concrete and it was pretty horrible,” says Ari Zablozki, 42.